P-Bifurcations in Stochastic Flutter Model Under Turbulence: Methods

 \section{Methods}

-We will use homological bifurcation analysis to detect phenomenological bifurcations in stochastic systems~\cite{Tanweer2024} and apply it to the four-dimensional KDEs estimated from the state-space response using 100 monte carlo simulations per mean speed $U_m \in [2, 10]$.
+We assume that the system is ergodic, allowing the stationary distribution to be approximated via ensemble averaging over monte carlo realizations.
+We use homological bifurcation analysis to detect phenomenological bifurcations in stochastic systems~\cite{Tanweer2024} and apply it to the four-dimensional Kernel Density Estimates (KDEs) estimated from the state-space response using 100 monte carlo simulations per mean speed $U_m \in [2, 10]$.
 The following sections describe the homological bifurcation analysis framework, while the bandwidth estimation used for the KDEs is described in Appendix~\ref{app:kde_unsupervised}.